PEY Co-op Overview

 (aka professional experience year work term)

-This work term provides participants with 12 to 16 months of full-time work experience.
+This work term provides participants with 12-16 months of full-time work experience.
 It is fully paid, and the length of time allows students to work on meaningful projects, build their skills, and establish a solid reputation with their employer.

-With approximately 360 hiring companies per year offering at least 1500 positions, there is usually a minimum of one position per student.
+With more than 400 hiring companies per year offering at least 1500 positions, there is usually a minimum of one position per student.
 Approximately 10% of participants work outside Canada.

 The work term starts between May and September, and runs until May to August of the following year.